MindsizeOpenSource/wp-content-relationships/README.md

 ### Support & Maintenance

-I, scribu, will not be offering support (either free or paid) for this plugin anymore.
+We will be offering both free and paid support for this plugin once we have established a true fork of the Posts 2 Posts project.

-Furthermore, I will not be doing any development work whatsoever.

-If you want to fix a bug in the plugin or add new features, feel free to fork it [on github](https://github.com/scribu/wp-posts-to-posts). <em>I will not be accepting any pull requests</em> though, since ensuring that a code change doesn't break things takes effort, effort which I'm no longer willing to expend.

 Links: [**Documentation**](http://github.com/scribu/wp-posts-to-posts/wiki) | [Plugin News](http://scribu.net/wordpress/posts-to-posts) | [Author's Site](http://scribu.net)